Nancy9ice/DatafestAfrica-Datathon-2024/README.md

 - Machine Learning: Python

-- Reporting and Visualization: PowerBI
+- Reporting and Visualization: Metabase

 - Pipeline Orchestration: Dagster

 This Github project contains codes on dbt, Dagster and Python (machine learning).

 The dbt and machine learning projects are wrapped in the dagster orchestration code.

+## Project Documentation

+You can access the detailed [project documentation here](https://nancy9ice.github.io/DatafestAfrica-Datathon-2024)

 ## How to Build this Project